Command-line tools

 - --segmentation_names FILE

-Path to a yaml file containing the segmentation names.
-The file may contain two keys: “segmentation_names” and “class_names”.
+Path to a yaml or csv file containing the segmentation names.
+If yaml, the file may contain two keys: “segmentation_names” and “class_names”.
+If csv, the file should be in itk-snap label export format, i.e, it should contain the following columns (with no header): index, r, g, b, …, name

 - --yes